Bill Benter – American Professional Gambler

 Griffin Book

 In 1984 Benter, Woods and some of their partners earned a place in the Griffin Book.
-This is a blacklist that a detective agency circulates to all the casinos.
+This is a list that a detective agency circulates to all the casinos.
 Finally, this made it almost impossible to continue playing in Vegas.
 This is when his focus turned to Horse racing and in particular Horse racing in the Asian market.

 After almost nine months of intense programming using stats and variables, Benter flew to Hong Kong in 1985 with his three IBM computers.
 Twice a week on race days, Benter and Woods would sit at a computer studying the racing form.
 They did win, however by the summer of 1986 he and Woods had lost $120000 of their $150000 stake.
 Benter then flew back to Vegas and Woods went on to South Korea to gamble.